fabiandriessen/Parking_Munich/README.md

 4. Calculate travel times to final destination for 5 hemispherically nearest parking garages, for 3 forms of transport and travel times from origin to parking (uses Google API 3*5+5 = 15x).
 5. Final output data selection and preparation, drop unnecessary columns, partly based on optional function (user) input.

 Thus, the Google API is executed 21 times during one cycle.
 However, the total execution time is only 3.11s and might be optimized by programming some parts of the code a bit more efficient.
-E.g. by determining the district in which each parking is, and only search in nearby districts for a given location.
-However, this was not feasible during the limited project time span.
+E.g. by determining the district in which each parking is, and only searching in nearby districts for a given location.
+However, this was not feasible during the limited project period.

 ### 2. View expected availability

 **How to use the function**

-_After a query is executed a jpg is generated to visualize the availability for the found parking garages._
+_After a query is executed, a jpg is generated to visualize the availability for the found parking garages._

 This figure is available at http://127.0.0.1:5000/check_availability or can be viewed directly from the static folder.

 **How it works**

 The function vis_occ is automatically called when the find_nearest_parkings function is executed.
-It takes a dataframe with the availability of x amount of parking garages in it and visualizes the parking garages for which there is occupancy data available.
+It takes a data frame with the availability of x amount of parking garages in it and visualizes the parking garages for which there is occupancy data available.
 Plotting this data happens according to the usual Python procedure, a vertical line that visualizes the current time is also plotted.
 A more detailed description of this process may be found in the comments of the code.

 ## Example queries